matthew-yamaguchi/matthew-yamaguchi.github.io/essays/good_questions.md

 ## What are dumb questions? ##

 We've all had a teacher or a professor who's said, "Don't be afraid to ask questions.
 There are no dumb questions."
-Everytime I hear this, I always think about the validity of this statement.
+Every time I've heard this, I always thought about the validity of this statement.
 Recently, I asked one of my friends, "do dumb questions exist?"
 He replied, "Yes, the question you just asked was a dumb question."
 I suppose I set myself up there.

 So what constitutes a dumb question?
-If you were the responder, what would make you think, "I can't believe they asked me that?"
+If someone asked you a question right now, what would make you think, "I can't believe they asked me that?"
 One thing that comes to mind is a question with an obvious answer.
 If you are able to find the answer to your problem within a manual or on the first page of a Google search, then it might be a bad question to ask.
 Another trait of a poor question is vagueness.
 When you ask a question, it's usually in the hopes of receiving a response.
 If your question makes it difficult for the respondent to understand what you wish to know, then it might be a bad question.

 ### Here is an example of a bad question from Stack Overflow: ###
 ![A bad question from Stack Overflow](/images/bad_question_SO.png)